opentdf/docs/docs/components/key_access.md

     HMAC-SHA256(B64(POLICY), KEY)
     ```

 6. If the policy is valid and untampered, KAS calls the [Authorization Service](./authorization) to confirm whether the entity is allowed access to the TDF.
-If authorized, KAS rewraps the symmetric key with the client's public key and returns the newly wrapped key for the client to use in decrypting the TDF.
+If authorized, KAS re-wraps the symmetric key with the client's public key and returns the newly wrapped key for the client to use in decrypting the TDF.

 ### NanoTDF